sin5678/inav_cn_wiki/Home.md

 iNav have some settings that are different than stock cleanflight, and simply restoring settings from older cleanflight won't work.

 It is ABSOLUTELY mandatory to read this page, and the pages that it links to.

-Getting started
+### Getting started

 Find latest iNav release and flash it.
-It can be found at Github page or use Cleanflight flasher to directly download newest version and flash.
+It can be found at [Github page](https://github.com/iNavFlight/inav/releases) or use Cleanflight flasher to directly download newest version and flash.

 If your board is not aligned “normally”, with the printed arrow pointing to the quad’s front, you have to set board alignment.
 This can be needed to access the usb port from the side of the quad. iNav is different from cleanflight here, board alignment angles are set in degrees*10.
 So if your board is mounted 90 degrees clockwise to get USB port out to the side, you should type in CLI set align_board_yaw = 900

 Next you should do accelerometer calibration.
-This is different from cleanflight, follow the steps in the page "Accelerometer calibration steps"
+This is different from cleanflight, follow the steps in the page  ["Advanced accelerometer calibration"](https://github.com/iNavFlight/inav/wiki/Advanced-accelerometer-calibration)

 Then do the compass calibration